 Birth of the Indian offspinner who didn't really spin it.
 Shivlal Yadav had a memorable five days in Sydney in 1985-86, returning match figures of 95.3-43-118-8, as Australia held on grimly (and it was grim - Greg Ritchie's 17 took 157 balls) for a draw.
 In 2014, when the Supreme Court ordered BCCI president N Srinivasan to step aside while investigations were conducted into corrupt practices in the IPL, Yadav was appointed as interim president.

 New Zealand's Chris Pringle, born today, had one of the most remarkable introductions into international cricket.
 After one season of first-class cricket in the Shell Trophy - totalling six matches - Pringle was playing club cricket in England when he ambled over to the New Zealand side during a practice session at Headingley and asked if anyone had a spare ticket for the forthcoming ODI.
 New Zealand were suffering an injury crisis at the time and Pringle, who was drafted in, went on to play two of the matches.
-His other claim to fame was when he took 7 for 52 to bowl Pakistan out in Faisalabad in 1990-91.
+His other claim to fame was that he took 7 for 52 to bowl Pakistan out in Faisalabad in 1990-91.
 In all, he took 11 for 152 in the match, in sharp contrast to 19 wickets at 65 in the other 13 Tests he played.
 Pringle later admitted to tampering with the ball because he was sure Pakistan were doing it.

 Left-arm spinner Diana Edulji, born today, played 20 Tests and 34 ODIs for India between 1976 and 1993.
 In her second Test, against West Indies in Chennai, she scored an unbeaten 57 batting at No. 9.
 Her best Test performance was against Australia: 6 for 64 in a drawn Test in Delhi.
-She played three World Cups, with her best ODI figures, of 4 for 12, coming against England in a three-run loss in the 1993 edition.
+She played three World Cups, with her best ODI figures, 4 for 12, coming against England in a three-run loss in the 1993 edition.
 She became a selector for the Indian women's team after retirement.

 1862 Philip Hutchinson (South Africa)